szager-chromium/rr/Kernel-API-wishlist.md

 ### Bugfix: pwrite64/pread64 modify registers in a way visible to userspace

 Counter to the syscall ABI.
 Bug that we shouldn't let slip through the cracks.
 [Ubuntu bug](https://bugs.launchpad.net/ubuntu/+source/linux-lts-quantal/+bug/1206746) isn't moving, need to test on kernel HEAD and upstream to kernel folks.

+### Bugfix: agree a kernel/userspace contract for ptrace traps of PR_TSC_SIGSEGV

+See #692: the kernel munges sigstate to enable SIGSEGV traps when SIGSEGV is blocked, but apparently doesn't un-munge the state.